-Improvement 11: Take account of any accelerated schemes s (where applicable) 7 I11.1 Accelerated scheme schemes to be considered for acceleration in the remainder of AMP7. being accelerated, the current representation of these schemes in the Ensure the company's revised draft plan takes account of any decisions on its scheme acceleration proposals where applicable.
+Improvement 11: Take account of any accelerated schemes s (where applicable) A I11.1 Accelerated scheme The company has submitted one or more schemes to be considered for acceleration in the remainder of AMP7.
+An announcement around the outcome of this acceleration process is expected in March.
+If any of the company's schemes are being accelerated, the current representation of these schemes in the plan will not be fully accurate.
+Ensure the company's revised draft plan takes account of any decisions on its scheme acceleration proposals where applicable.